bismarx-v1/Sumec-MiniSumo/README.md

 We would like to thank our school SPŠ na Proseku, our teachers, our principle, for providing resources, knowledge and top-notch equipment.

 ## Contact
-If you have any questions, suggestions, or issues regarding this project, please feel free to [contact us](menmenson09@gmail.com).
+If you have any questions, suggestions, or issues regarding this project, please feel free to contact us: menmenson09@gmail.com.
 And follow us on the social media! @sumec_minisumo_bot

 **Sending love, from Czech Republic!**